-UD 13.4 Was planning and design recommendations incorporating standard
+UD 13.4

-UD 13.4 Make planning and design recommendations incorporating standard details to increase soil volume in new tree plantings to support has the type of the street right-lo-way.
+Make planning and design recommendations incorporating standard details to increase soil volume in new tree plantings to support healthy urban tree growth within the street right-of-way.

-UD 13.6 Collaborate with ATLDOT to create typical street typologies for each peeulopment Pattern in Plan A.
+UD 13.5 Collaborate with ATLDOT to create typical street typologies for each Development Pattern in Plan A.

-Require typical street typologies to address and improve public heat concerns like air quality, heat and flooding.
+Require typical street typologies to address and improve public healt concerns like air quality, heat, and flooding.